elves/elvish.io/src/ref/builtin.md

 is a valid number).
 When given no argument,

 *   `+` outputs 0, and `*` outputs 1.
 You can think that they both have
-    "hidden" arguments of 0 and 1, which does not alter their behaviors (in mathematical terms, 0 and 1 are [identity elements](https://en.wikipedia.org/wiki/Identity_element) of addition and
+    a "hidden" argument of 0 or 1, which does not alter their behaviors (in mathematical terms, 0 and 1 are [identity elements](https://en.wikipedia.org/wiki/Identity_element) of addition and
     multiplication, respectively).